 Robotic Assisted Surgery

 The most advanced robotic-assisted surgical technology is at CHI Health.
-CHI Health offers the latest in minimally-invasive surgical approaches through the use of the da Vinci Surgical System.
-CHI Health Bergan Mercy, CHI Health Immanuel and CHI Health Lakeside are some of the few hospitals in the nation offering robotic-assisted surgery for patients undergoing a wide variety of surgical procedures in many specialty areas, including:
+CHI Health Creighton University Medical Center - Bergan Mercy, CHI Health Immanuel, CHI Health Lakeside, CHI Health St. Elizabeth, CHI Health Mercy Council Bluffs, and CHI Health Good Samaritan are some of the few hospitals in the nation offering robotic-assisted surgery for patients undergoing a wide variety of surgical procedures in many specialty areas, including:

 - Colorectal (diverticulitis, ulcerative colitis and Crohn’s disease)